pluhin/docker_images/README.md

-# Jenkins deployment for k8s cluster
+# Jenkins deployment for k8s and ansible
 ## What inside
 - [Dockerfile for Jenkis image](./Dockerfile) - wil be as source for Jenkins deployment in the cluster